This post was produced in collaboration with the Association of Science and Technology Centers.

 Museums across the country are navigating a critical moment: the urgent need to challenge systemic racism in our communities and institutions alongside the interconnected effects of the COVID-19 pandemic and associated economic stress.
 To effectively respond to the public health crisis and to transform into actively antiracist organizations, museums must lead with equity-centered work.

 CCLI (Cultural Competence Learning Institute) has developed a free, four-part series to provide resources and concrete steps for museums to activate diversity, equity, accessibility, and inclusion (DEAI) efforts within their institutions and in their roles as trusted community hubs.
 Each of the four webinars in the series will cover the process of transforming intention to action, from equity and inclusion statements and hiring practices to community engagement and supporting DEAI committees.

-- Effective and Equitable Community Engagement (October, date forthcoming): As museums build partnerships throughout the communities they serve, how can they ensure community engagement that serves all?
+- Effective and Equitable Community Engagement (October 29): As museums build partnerships throughout the communities they serve, how can they ensure community engagement that serves all?
 This session will focus on inclusive partnership-building, outreach, and engagement practices.
+View the recording.

 Each 60-minute webinar will feature speakers from across the museum community, a short presentation of data from CCLI’s forthcoming National Landscape Study, and Q&A session for participants to share their challenges and experiences.

 Participants are welcome to join individually, or with a team of colleagues.
 Each webinar will offer a deep dive into the topic to deliver concrete, actionable steps and resources toward organizational development.
 Register for one webinar or the whole series!

 CCLI (Cultural Competence Learning Institute) is a partnership among Children’s Discovery Museum of San Jose, the Association of Science and Technology Centers, the Association of Children’s Museums, and the Garibay Group.
 CCLI helps museum leaders catalyze diversity and inclusion efforts in their institutions.